Turnitin Student Support

 Turnitin is a tool that helps students improve their writing and citation skills.

 What is Turnitin?

-Turnitin from iParadigms is a web-based text-matching software that identifies and reports on similarities between documents.
+Turnitin is a web-based text-matching software that identifies and reports on similarities between documents.
 It is widely used as a tool to improve academic writing skills.

 How does Turnitin work?

-- The original submission is returned with matching text highlighted and links to the original sources.
-This is called an Originality Report.
+- Your original submission is returned with a Similarity Report that highlights text from your paper and links to the original sources.

-Good academic writing is a skill that comes with practice and experience.
-The Originality Report is useful for editing papers that include excessive use of direct quotes and paraphrases.
-Academics find the Originality Reports useful as a tool to guide students in correct citation practices and highlight potential need for greater originality in student work.
+- Academics find the Similarity Reports useful as a tool to guide students in correct citation practices and highlight potential need for greater originality in student work.
 While this type of software can be used as a detection tool, it can also, more importantly, be used as an educative tool.

 Note: Turnitin is not used in all units at Western Sydney University and may not be utilised for all assignments within a particular unit.